ni/nimi-python/CONTRIBUTING.md

 * [Python](https://www.python.org/downloads/)
     - If you're on Windows (Not Windows Subsystem for Linux)
-        - Install an x64 Python 3.x - anything between 3.4 to 3.8 should work
+        - Install at least one Python 3.x x64 - anything between 3.4 and 3.8 should work
         - Optional - 32 bit versions
         - Ensure pip support is installed for all versions
         - Install paths can either be in the appropriate Program Files for the bitness, or c:\pythonXY for 64 bit and c:\pythonXY-32 for 32 bit